New York Yacht Club Building: Facade

 The building is seven stories tall; the uppermost stories are within a mansard roof.
-It contains a facade of finely-grained stone, behind which is a brick exterior wall.
+The building's facade is made of finely-grained limestone, behind which is a brick wall.
 Only the southern elevation of the facade, along 44th Street, is visible.
 As planned, the first four stories would have been clad with stone, and there would have been a brick facade above.
-The brick section of the facade, corresponding to the clubhouse's bedrooms, was to be set back from the street, and it would not have been visible from the opposite sidewalk.
+The brick section of the facade, corresponding to the clubhouse's bedrooms, is set back from the street, and it would not have been visible from the opposite sidewalk.
 This was to reduce the cost of construction, since brick was less expensive than limestone.
 As constructed, the first four stories extend to the lot line along 44th Street, while the mansard roof is set back approximately 15 ft from the lot line.
 The lower stories are divided vertically into four bays and are asymmetrical.
 Warren had deliberately designed an asymmetrical facade to maximize the size of the second-floor model room.
 The facade's asymmetry and sculpted details were intended to make the building appear larger than it actually was.

 The first story is treated as a podium and contains windows with grilles.
 On the second and third stories, the westernmost three bays are placed within a small colonnade, which consists of a Doric-style pier at either end and two Ionic-style engaged columns in the center.
 Each of the westernmost three bays contains a double-height, round-arched window.
 There is a bay window in the lower part of each archway, which is surrounded by an ornate frame.
-These frames are patterned after the sterns of 18th-century mans-of-war, variously described as Baroque boats, Dutch yachts, and Spanish galleons.
+These frames are patterned after the sterns of 18th-century men-of-war, variously described as Baroque boats, Dutch yachts, and Spanish galleons.
 According to yachting historian and longtime NYYC member John Rousmaniere, the shapes of the frames most closely resemble a Dutch yacht.
 These frames also contain carvings of seaweed, waves, and garlands, which hang from console brackets below the center of each bay window, as well as dolphins on either side of the console bracket.
 The original plans had called for torchères to be installed along the facade, but this was never carried out.